mchung/yart/README.markdown

 So who are you?

 There's a good chance you're here because someone told you about my collection of Rails 3 builder recipes.
 You want to get up and running in Rails in as little time as possible.
-You're also willing to
+There's a learning curve here, so you're also willing to read code.

 YART, or Yet Another Rails Template started out as a single Rails template intended on creating a default stack for development and production.
 Since it's release, I've moved it over to Rails 3, adopted Bundler, and have decided to grow my collection.